Super Smash Bros. (video game): Gameplay

 In the game's single-player mode, the player battles a series of computer-controlled opponents in a specific order, attempting to defeat them with a limited number of lives in a limited amount of time.
 While the player can determine the difficulty level and the number of lives, the series of opponents never changes.
 If the player loses all of their lives or runs out of time, they can continue at the cost of a loss of overall points.
 This mode is referred to as Classic Mode in later games.
 The single-player mode also includes two minigames, "Break the Targets" and "Board the Platforms", in which the objective is to break each target or board multiple special platforms, respectively.
 A "Training Mode" is also available in which players can manipulate the environment and experiment against computer opponents without the restrictions of a standard match.

-Up to four people can play in multiplayer mode, which has specific rules predetermined by the players.
+Up to four people can play in the multiplayer mode, which has specific rules predetermined by the players.
 Stock and timed matches are two of the multiplayer modes of play.
 This gives each player a certain number of lives or a selected time limit, before beginning the match with a countdown.
 Free-for-all or team battles are also a choice during matches using stock or time.
 A winner is declared once time runs out, or if all players except one or a team have lost all of their lives.
 A multiplayer game may also end in a tie if two or more players have the same score when the timer expires, which causes the match to end in sudden death.
 During sudden death, all fighters are given 300% damage and the last fighter standing will win the match.